Olympic games betting on the other side of the world and an NBA champion from around the corner couldn’t rescue Iowa’s sports betting totals in July.

 Numbers released by the Iowa Racing and Gaming Commission (IRGC) on Friday said that the state collected $88,936,377 in wagering handle for the month.

 July is typically the slowest month of the year for sports bets.
-The Tokyo games and a later-than-normal NBA Finals couldn’t snap Iowa out a three-month streak of wagering declines, however.
+The Tokyo games and a later-than-normal NBA Finals couldn’t snap Iowa out of a three-month streak of wagering declines, however.

 Baseball’s all-star break cut into day-to-day baseball wagering at the start of the month, but Iowa customers could still place bets on the All-Star Game itself and the Home Run Derby in Denver.
 Milwaukee’s Brewers and the Chicago White Sox also are on pace to win their divisions.